How Much Do Kitchen Benchtops Cost?

 Stainless steel has long been used in commercial kitchens because it is durable, heat-resistant and hygienic.
 But residential kitchen benchtops made from stainless steel are becoming more popular as people start to realise just how versatile stainless steel can be.
-At about $1,000 per square metre, stainless steel benchtops come with a higher cost initially, but are very hard-wearing and long-lasting, ensuring great value for money.
+At about $1200 per square metre, stainless steel kitchen benchtops cost considerably more initially, but are very hard-wearing and long-lasting, ensuring great value for money.

 Stainless steel can be wrapped over worktops and island benches or can be designed to form seamlessly into sinks and splashbacks, depending on the look you want to create for your kitchen.
 Stainless steel can also be fashioned into eye-catching feature shelves, creating a modern industrial feel for your kitchen.

 Engineered stone is a more durable alternative to natural stone and is a very popular choice in kitchen renovations.
 While there are several manufacturers producing engineered stone benchtops, some of the most popular brands include Caesarstone and Essastone.
 Engineered stone is made using natural aggregates, like quartz, which has been mixed with resins.
-Supply costs start from around $500 per square metre, but the total cost will depend on the product, thickness and design chosen.
+Supply costs start from around $720 per square metre and can reach up to around $2000 per square metre.
+The total cost will depend on the product, thickness and design chosen.

 It is a very hard-wearing, easy to clean product, and has no ongoing maintenance requirements (making it ideal for busy family homes).
 Stone benchtops in this category have a wide assortment of style options, including solid blocks of colour or flecks of different coloured stone that create a more textured finish.
 Engineered stone benchtops are also available in a great range of colours, so you can choose from natural-looking bright whites and soft greys or opt for something a little bolder such as a jet black finish.

 We find natural stone benchtops, such as granite and marble, are still a really popular material for new and renovated kitchen projects.
 Although they give an “organic” feel to any space, they are also very heavy, and some natural stone products are susceptible to chipping and staining.
-For this reason, it’s important to weigh up the pros and cons of natural stone for your kitchen benchtop.
+For this reason, it’s important to weigh up the pros and cons of natural stone (which can run from $960-$4800+ per square metre) for your kitchen benchtop.